 - The finished cake (whole or sliced, stored airtight) can be frozen for up to 3 months.

 - This cake is very moist and dense.
-It does not rise a lot.
+The layers do not rise a lot.

 - Make sure your bananas are overripe for best results.
 Do not try to use underripe bananas for this.

 - I slightly drained the crushed pineapple.
 You want some of that juice in there, but not all of it.